 Where Grieving Hearts Heal

 Janice P. Chavers was born and raised in the Panhandle of Florida.
 She graduated from Bay High School right here in Panama City.
 Janice began her career as a secretary with the School Board of Bay and Washington counties.
 Her family opened a retail furniture store, The Furniture Mart, where she was the bookkeeper.
-Janice then worked for many years as an Administrative Assistant for a Bereavement Specialist at a local hospice which led to her current position as Office Manager for Angel House Bereavement Center.
-Janice is married to Gerald M. Chavers, Jr. and their family includes one daughter, Melissa (Missy) C. McCoy and son-in-law, Mark McCoy.
-Janice is also a proud grandmother to Parker, Carter, and Cooper McCoy.
-In her spare time, Janice enjoys crafting, camping, fishing, and spending time with her grandsons.
+Janice then worked for many years as an Administrative Assistant for a Bereavement Specialist at a local hospice which led to her current position of Office Manager for Angel House Bereavement Center.
+Janice is married to Gerald M. Chavers, Jr. and their family includes one daughter, Melissa (Missy) C. McCoy and son-in-law Mark McCoy.
+Janice is also a proud grandmother to Parker, Carter and Cooper McCoy.
+In her spare time, Janice enjoys crafting, camping fishing and spending time with her grandsons.

 Dana Paramore Dunnigan was born and grew up in Ozark, Alabama but has lived in Panama City since 1985 so she feels like a native.
 Dana has had her Real Estate Broker’s license since 1991.
 She and her husband, Dennis Dunnigan started their own Real Estate firm and ran it for 21 years.
 Now, Dana and Dennis have scaled back on the company and work for their daughter Ashley at her firm, so that they can better serve their customers and clients.
 Dana is a Certified Residential Broker and Certified Residential Specialist.
 She was awarded Broker of the Year among all Bay County Realtors three times in the past 25 years.
 Dana has been married to her soulmate, friend and business partner Dennis for over 20 years.
 They even got married during Hurricane Georges!
 Scaling back on their company has enabled Dana and Dennis to raise their niece, Jade, who lost her father (Dana’s brother) in a very traumatic experience when she was three years old.
 They are now in the process of officially adopting her!
 Dana and Dennis also have three other children, Ashley, Michael, and Timothy.
 In addition to volunteering for Angel House, Dana works with pre-school children at her church, First United Methodist of Panama City.